vkgpt11/react-typescript/readme.md

 - Added copy plugin and bundle analyzer
 - Added the settings, if the source and destination folder does not exists - no error would be shown to user

-## Step 13
+## Step 13: Add Scss loader

 - Configured node-sass and sass-loader,
 - Reason to not install `sass` and choose `node-sass` is `node-sass` is faster.
 About 7 times faster. https://www.peterbe.com/plog/quick-comparison-between-sass-and-node-sass

+## Step 14: Extract CSS Into Its Own File

+- Added mini css extract support
+  > yarn add -D mini-css-extract-plugin
+- Setup the loader in webpack config file

 ## Todo

-- Added Scss loader
-- Separate Component Files
 - Optimizing For Production
-- Extract CSS Into Its Own File
 - Hash / Cache-Busting String